kalebalebachew/hasab-laravel/USAGE.md

 ## Transcription Service

+> **⚠️ ONGOING IMPLEMENTATION**: This feature is currently under active development.
+The API interface may change in future releases.

 The Transcription Service converts audio files to text.
 Supported formats: MP3, WAV, M4A.

 > **Important**: The service automatically includes required fields (`key` and `is_meeting`) when you upload.
 You typically only need to provide the `file` or `url` parameter.